London, Tilbury and Southend line: Passenger

 After electrification in 1962 most services were operated by British Railways Class 302 electric multiple units (EMUs), which were withdrawn in 1998, leaving s, s and some loaned s in service until they were replaced by Class 357 EMUs.
 These are stabled at Shoeburyness and East Ham depots, where they are also maintained.
-Six Class 387 trains were used at peak times to increase capacity between 2016 and 2022, however these were transferred to Great Northern.
+Six Class 387 trains were used at peak times to increase capacity between 2016 and 2022, however these were transferred to Great Northern and replaced by new Class 720/6 Aventra units.

 Goods

 Up until 1899 LT&SR trains were effectively mixed traffic working but that changed when two locomotives of the 0-6-0 49 class were introduced.
 In 1903 the first of 10 69 class 0-6-2Ts were ordered for freight traffic and this order was supplemented by a further four locomotives in 1912 ordered by the LT&SR but delivered to the Midland.
 These locomotives provided the internal LTS workings right up until 1962.

 Other steam freight locomotives allocated to the LTS line included: